Cycling Accident Claims

 In the most serious and complex cases, it can take several years to achieve a final result through court proceedings, which is one of the reasons working towards an out-of-court settlement is usually the preferred option in most circumstances.

-In some cases, you may need to secure compensation fast in order to fund the cost of treatment, other recovery and rehabilitation services or different types of support.
-Depending on the circumstances, it can sometimes be possible to secure an interim payment to cover these types of essential costs while your claim is still ongoing.
+In some cases, you may need to secure bicycle accident compensation fast to fund the cost of treatment, other recovery and rehabilitation services or different types of support.
+Depending on the circumstances, it can be possible to secure an interim payment to cover these types of essential costs while your claim is still ongoing.

-Interim payments will generally be an option where the other side has admitted fault, but the final value of your compensation has not yet been agreed.
-To secure an interim payment of compensation for a cycling accident, you may need to show that the outcome for your health or quality of life will be worse if you do not receive prompt treatment or other types of support.
+Interim payments will generally be an option where the other side has admitted fault, but the final value of your bike accident compensation has not yet been agreed.
+To secure an interim payment of compensation for a cycling accident, you may need to show that the outcome for your health or quality of life will be worse if you do not receive prompt treatment or other types of support, or you are suffering financial hardship due to the accident.
 This will likely involve presenting evidence from your doctor as well as potentially other types of expert evidence.

 Our cycling accident claims solicitors can advise you on whether an interim payment is likely to be a possibility in your circumstances, then guide you through the entire process of securing an interim payment to help ensure your needs are met.